alexrobbins/clojure-gems/slides/presentation.md

 ---

-# Data structures are their own best functions!
+# Data structures are functions.

 ```clojure
 (map {:a 1 :b 2} [:a :c])